University of Chicago - Student Life and Athletics

-The Student Papers and Ephemera Collection consists of correspondence, class notes, football ticket books, dance cards, freshman orientation programs, diplomas, convocations programs, invitations, brochures from various convocation activities, and other materials related to the early students at the University of Chicago.
+The Student Papers and Ephemera Collection consists of correspondence, class notes, football ticket books, dance cards, freshman orientation programs, diplomas, convocations programs, invitations, brochures from various convocation activities, reunion materials and reminiscences, and other materials related to student life at the University of Chicago.

 This artificial collection includes the Book of the Shanties and other ephemera related to the structure and its revival as a restaurant at the 1919 reunion and following.
 The Book of the Shanties is a leather-bound, illuminated folio bearing the names of members of this early alumni fellowship.
 Originally limited to pre-1900 classes, membership was later extended to alumni of 20 years standing.
 Clippings, menus, and contemporary accounts document the Shanty Club and the restaurant for which the club and book were named.